Your 7-Step Annual Financial Health Checkup

-The new year is a great time to assess your financial health and make adjustments as needed.
+The end of the year is a great time to assess your financial health and make adjustments as needed in the new year.

 Did you get a physical checkup this year?